 - Artificial intelligence

-If you want to get started working with data right away without going deep into machine learning, check out our Data Analyst Career Path.
+If you want to get started working with data right away without going deep into machine learning, check out our Data Scientist: Analytics Specialist career path.

 Michelle, one of our Senior Curriculum Developers, elaborates on Ryan’s plumber analogy.
 She explains that Data Engineers are essential to keeping a company’s data safe.
 They keep the pipelines clear and free from leaks so that a company’s data is clean, safe, and reliable.